-- 9x13 inch glass baking dish, baking sheet, nonstick skillet, large mixing bowl, clean kitchen towel, pastry brush.
+You will also need: 9x13 inch glass baking dish, baking sheet, nonstick skillet, large mixing bowl, clean kitchen towel, pastry brush

 Make sure your ingredients are prepared, diced and measured out before you begin.
 Take the puff pastry out of the freezer to defrost (usually takes 30-45 minutes).
 Place a rack in the lower part of the oven and place baking sheet on it.
 Preheat oven and baking sheet to 425 degrees F. While the puff pastry defrosts, prepare the filling using the following steps.

 - Slice the tomatoes in half horizontally and squeeze them firmly over the sink to remove excess juice.
 Dice the tomatoes, place them in a colander, and sprinkle them with 2 tsp of sugar and 1 tsp salt.
 Let them sit while you prepare your other ingredients.

 - Warm 2 tbsp. oil in a large nonstick skillet.
 Sauté the onion for about 5 minutes until it begins to soften.
 Add minced garlic and sauté for another minute until aromatic.
 Mix in the diced potatoes.
 Cover the pan and let the potatoes cook for 8 minutes, stirring every 2 minutes, until the potatoes start to get tender.
 If the potatoes begin to stick, add a little water to the skillet and continue stirring to loosen them.

 - After 8 minutes, pour the potatoes and onion mixture into a large mixing bowl and set aside.

 - In the same skillet, add your ground meat, cumin, paprika, cayenne, and salt and pepper to taste (I usually use ¾ tsp of salt and ¼ tsp of pepper).
 Sauté the meat for a few minutes, breaking apart the meat with a metal spatula, until it is half-cooked—half pink, half browned, and well mixed with the seasonings.